mochoabuilds/Blunt-Coffee-index/README.md

 *** WORKING PAPER ***

-# INTRODUCTION
+# WHAT IS IT?

-* This repository contains coffee/blunt prices, code for multiple logisitc regression and a web app.
+* This is an ambitious field experiment that estimates what the probability is of overpaying for a coffee/blunt along commercial corridors on Chicago's West and North sides.
+The timeliness and quality of the Blunt-Coffee index could be a helpful supplement to official city figures.

-# DATA COLLECTION & CALCULATIONS
+# DATA COLLECTION

+* I collect blunt/coffee prices, dates and locations from 200+ neighborhood shops during 10 to 14 day intervals.

+# DATA PREP

+* STEP 1 RawData - unformatted spreadsheet with hand collected prices
+* STEP 2 TidyDataSet - script takes raw data as input and produces tidy data as output
+* STEP 3 Description - describe each variable and values in tidy data set
+* STEP 4 ReproducibilityRecipe - set up calculations in a way that is easy for reproducibility

+# CALCULATIONS

-* My research collects dates, locations and blunt/coffee prices from 200+ neighborhood shops during 10 to 14 day intervals.
-Next, I estimate what the probability is of overpaying for a coffee/blunt in a neighborhood with property values and annual household incomes of X.  Using a bit of rearrangement and the GLM function in R I estimate the regression coefficients with the maximum likelihood function.
-The goal is to identify the strength and direction of significant risk factors for overpayment.
+* I estimate what the probability is of overpaying for a coffee/blunt along commercial corridors on Chicago's West and North sides with property values and annual household incomes of X.  Then using a bit of rearrangement and the GLM function in R(programming language) I estimate the regression coefficients with the maximum likelihood function to identify the strength and direction of significant risk factors for overpayment.

-# INPUT DATA
+# EVALUATION OF DATA

-* date (MM/DD/YYYY)
-* street_block
-* blunt_price
-* coffee_price
-* property_values
-* annual_income

-# TRIALS

 # DISCUSSION

-* My goal is direct an ambitious field experiment that addresses the urban problem of predatory pricing.
-The timeliness and quality of the Blunt-Coffee index could be a helpful supplement to official city figures.

 # WEB APP

-* Build a digital bridge that integrates all this data to educate the public on the purchasing power of their dollar.
+* I build a digital bridge that integrates all this data to educate Chicagoans on the purchasing power of their dollar.

 # REFERENCES